Stanko/Stanko.github.io/content/blog/2025-01-18-blog-question-challenge.md

 However, for a long time now, I've wanted to write my own small static site generator.
 It would support interactive posts/components and
 {{sidenote(
   text="use JSX",
-  note="I think that JSX is a great templating language, although I wouldn't use React on the front-end."
+  note="I think that JSX is a great templating language" )}}.
-)}}.
 If I ever do it, I'll open-source it.

 ## Have you blogged on other platforms before?